Recovering From Alcohol Addiction

 I’ve tried 12 steps treatment before and it didn’t work

-Many of our clients have come from a background of life-long mutual aid attendance, but were missing an element of long term recovery, that was unique to them.
+Many of our clients have come from a background of life-long mutual aid attendance, but were missing an element of long term recovery, that was unique to them, and their pattern of alcohol addiction.
 Our hope is that you can experience both unique personal insights, and how this works together with the 12 steps, in treatment.

 I have concerns about confidentiality, can I still get help?